StarpTech/k-andy/README.md

 - Preinstalled [CSI-driver](https://github.com/hetznercloud/csi-driver) for volume support.
 - (Planned) [Cloud Controller Manager for Hetzner Cloud](https://github.com/hetznercloud/hcloud-cloud-controller-manager) for Load Balancer support.

 K3s is a lightweight certified kubernetes distribution.
-It's packaged as single binary and comes with good defaults for storage and networking.
-We replaced the default storage class with hetzner [CSI-driver](https://github.com/hetznercloud/csi-driver) to work with volumes instead of host-storage.
+It's packaged as single binary and comes with solid defaults for storage and networking but we replaced [Local-path-provisioner](https://github.com/rancher/local-path-provisioner) with hetzner [CSI-driver](https://github.com/hetznercloud/csi-driver).
 The Ingress controller (traefik) has been disabled because K3s provides an old version (traefik < 2).
 You can install v2 or a different controller.

 ## Usage